codeaffen/codeaffen.org/_posts/2021-07-16-oh-my-zsh-walkthrough.md

 ## Installation

-To install this gorgeous framework you simply have to run a single command but I want to go a step back and show you how to install recommanded parts first to start directly in a clean way.
+To install this gorgeous framework you simply have to run a single command but I want to go a step back and show you how to install recommended parts first to start directly in a clean way.

 ### zsh